Ross Browner, 2-time All-American at Notre Dame, dies at 67

-A native of Warren, Ohio, Browner was part of an accomplished football family.
-The defensive end was the oldest of six brothers who were high school football stars in Ohio.
-Three others — Jimmie Browner, Keith Browner and Joey Browner — followed Ross to the NFL.

-Starks played offensive line in the NFL for a decade, twice winning the Super Bowl with the Pittsburgh Steelers, and Ross Browner's younger son, Rylan, played college football at Arizona.

-Browner was a four-year starter at Notre Dame, helping the Fighting Irish win national titles in 1973 and 1977 under coach Ara Parseghian.
+Browner was a four-year starter at Notre Dame, helping the Fighting Irish win national titles in 1973 under coach Ara Parseghian and 1977 under Dan Devine.

 Browner was an All-American in 1976 as a junior, winning the Outland Trophy as the nation's best lineman.